contentful/field-editors/README.md

 - Entry reference / Media
 - Rich Text

+Also this repository contains shared packages that simplify development and testing of field and entry extensions.

 Feel free to reach out to us with the ones that'd be the most useful to have here by filing a [Github issue][github-issues]!